AhmedShiny/ScreenEye/README.md

 # ScreenEye
 ScreenEye is an AI assistive project to help blind individuals understand what's on their screen.
+CTRL+R shortcut to start recording.
 ## Installation

 1. Clone this repository